runawayrobotai/ai-agents-tool-usage/README.md

 python pydantic_ai_tools.py
 ```

-This version uses the PydanticAI framework for simplified tool integration and cleaner code structure.
+This version uses the PydanticAI framework for tool integration and cleaner code structure.

 ### Available Commands